alexlop29/build-a-reservation-api/README.md

 # 🚧 To Do

-Current:
+Left Off:

-- Working on tests!
+- Working on unit tests for the provider class
+- Need to test availabilities property
+- Need to create integration tests!

 - Work on controllers
 - Work on tests